mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ##Installation & setup

 For this workshop, you will need your own Google Account.
-You will not have to pay for the services.
+If you do not already have one, create one [here](https://accounts.google.com).
+You will not have to pay or add payment info for the services we use today.

 <a name="googleactionsetup"></a>

 ###Google Action setup

-For this workshop you will need a Google account.
+For this workshop our first task is to create an action.
+To do this we need to be logged in our Google accounts.

  - Go to [Google Actions](https://developers.google.com/actions/)
  - Click _Go to Actions Console_